jairov4/aeris/README.md

 the certificates under `ansible/files/` folder.

 For development flavor launch the VM creation using Vagrant in the vagrant folder.
+Setup the right network interface in Vagrant file where `PUBLIC_NETWORK_IF` is defined and run vagrant.

 ```bash
 cd vagrant